google/lovefield/docs/dd/00_intro.md

 There are several experimental data stores:

-* WebSQL - Provided to fill in the gap of Safari lacking IndexedDB support.
+* WebSQL - (DEPRECATED) Provided to fill in the gap of legacy Safari lacking IndexedDB support.
 * LocalStorage - Provided for proof of concept for handling external changes.

 Each storage technology has different limitations and constraints.
 Lovefield